rē•imagining Holistic Rejuvenation with Bathhouse NYC

 Detoxing with the new American cuisine

-After you detoxify your body by using the amenities, you’ll be seated to a nourishing, seasonal meal at Bathhouse Kitchen.
+After detoxifying your body by using the amenities, you’ll be seated to a nourishing, seasonal meal at Bathhouse Kitchen.
 “Our food philosophy is treated with the same intentionality as our space and treatments,” Goodman says.
-“Bathhouse Kitchen serves hyper-seasonal New American plates and everything on the menu is grain, gluten, and sugar-free.
+“Bathhouse Kitchen serves hyper-seasonal New American plates, and everything on the menu is grain, gluten, and sugar-free.
 Our dishes are crafted to be good for your body and your taste buds.”

 The Chef’s tasting dinner is a culinary experience that will rē-juvenate you this year instead of leaving you exhausted from restaurant hopping.
-Bathhouse Kitchen chef Anthony Sousa is continually updating the menu to create modern, seasonal dishes with holistic substance.
-“Think of it as a blissed-out culinary hug prepared in accordance with your dietary preferences,” Goodman goes on to explain.
-If you aren’t able to experience the blissed-out embrace of Bathhouse kitchen in person, nourish yourself from the comfort of home with this recipe by Chef Sousa instead.
+Bathhouse Kitchen chef Anthony Sousa continually updates the menu to create modern, seasonal dishes with holistic substance.
+“Think of it as a blissed-out culinary hug prepared in accordance with your dietary preferences,” Goodman explains.
+So if you can’t experience the blissed-out embrace of Bathhouse kitchen in person, nourish yourself from the comfort of home with this recipe by Chef Sousa instead.

 Heirloom Tomato Salad